-3 The CT showed signs of cerebral oedema only in $5/10$ paediatric patients (aged between 2 to 16 years old) with bacterial and clinical signs of increased ICP, confirmed by invasive monitoring (> 20 mmHg) 5 .
-3 The CT was normal in 594 (36%) paediatric patients diagnosed with brain herniation 5 .
-3 Six out of 15 (40%) paediatric patients with bacterial meningitis and clinical signs of increased ICP had a formal CT result 5 .
+- The CT showed signs of cerebral oedema only in 5/10 paediatric patients (aged between 2 to 16 years old) with bacterial and clinical signs of increased ICP, confirmed by invasive monitoring (> 20 m/nHg)5. - The CT was normal in 5%4 (36%) paediatric patients diagnosed with brain herniation5. - Six out of 15 (40%) paediatric patients with bacterial meningitis and clinical signs of increased ICP had a normal CT result5.

-D Clinical assessment, and not cranial computed tomography (CT), is recommended to decide whether it is safe to perform a lumbar puncture.
-CT is unreliable for identifying increased intracranial pressure.
-D If a ST has been performed, it is not recommended to do a lumbar puncture if there are radiological signs of increased intracranial pressure.
-D Wis recommended not to delay the treatment while waiting for a CT to be performed. /4 receiving and biotic treatment6.
+- Clinical assessment, and not cranial computed tomography (CT), is recommended to decide whether it is safe to perform a lumbar puncture.
+CT is unreliable for identifying increased intracranial pressure. - D If a state has been performed, it is not recommended to do a lumbar puncture if there are raciological signs of increased intracranial pressure. - D D is recommended not to delay the treatment while waiting for a CT to be performed.